 What is Adopt a Composer?

 Adopt a Composer pairs leisure time choirs, orchestras, and ensembles with an up and coming composer for one year.
 The composer has the opportunity to get to know a performing group and write a piece especially for them to premiere.
 The group has the chance to contribute to the creation of a new work by some of the UK’s most promising composers.
 Pieces that are composed are usually around ten minutes long (as a very rough approximation) and are usually written to work around your existing repertoire and schedule.

-Adopt a Composer is funded by PRS Foundation, the Philip and Dorothy Green Trust and Creative Scotland, and run by Making Music, in association with Sound and Music and BBC Radio 3.
+Adopt a Composer is funded by PRS Foundation and the Philip and Dorothy Green Trust, and run by Making Music, in association with Sound and Music and BBC Radio 3.

 It was a challenging but very worthwhile experience!
 It pushed our boundaries, which is what we like to do, and having the opportunity of the BBC to record us was absolutely wonderful!